A winning strategy for spreading the word about your organization’s work is to get your nonprofit’s story in the news.

 - For the subject line, write the headline you want to see.

-- Personalize the email by briefly introducing yourself and mentioning the stories you read by the journalist that led you to believe they might be interested in your release.
+- Personalize the email by briefly introducing yourself and mentioning the stories you read by the journalist that led you to believe they might be interested in your press release.

 - Then write, “I thought you might be interested in our latest news:”